oren00/oren00.github.io/_posts/2014-08-14-hacking-into-jstor-using-tor.md

 * On GNU/Linux - Tor folder > Data > Tor > torrc
 * On OSX - Applications > TorBrowser > Data > Tor > torrc

-Open the torrc file with a text editor like TextEdit and add the lines:
+Open the torrc file with a text editor like TextEdit and add the lines to the bottom of the file:

-		StrictExitNodes 1
+		StrictNodes 1
-		ExitNodes servername
+		ExitNodes routername

-Change 'servername' to any of the other university exit nodes you found and save the file.
+Change 'routername' to any of the other university exit nodes router names you found and save the file.

 ##Ignition
 Start TOR, visit JSTOR, and log in using your previously created credentials.
 Enjoy gratis access.